Kpler/python-katas/tests/data_munging/data_munging.md

-# Coffee Machine
+# Data Munging

-This is an exercise found on internet to develop practise skills such as:
+This is an exercise found online to develop practise skills such as:
 - TDD
 - emerging design
 - KISS